Particular/docs.particular.net/transports/upgrades/asq-7to8.md

 ## Serialization is mandatory

-In previous versions, the transport was setting the default serialization.
-In version 8 and above, the transport is no longer sets the default serialization.
+In Versions 7 and below, the transport was setting the default serialization.
+In Versions 8 and above, the transport is no longer sets the default serialization.
 Instead, it should be configured.

 For backwards compatibility, `NServiceBus.Newtonsoft.Json` serializer should be used.